 - Sort out hosting using a cheap platform like Hostgator, and set up your site on WordPress.

-- contact page
+- An About Us page

-Your initial articles will need to be:
+If you take this approach, your first articles will need to be:

 - Really good.
 Make them about 2,000 words long.
 They also need to be highly problem orientated.
 ‘How to’ style posts are particularly effective.